lewinelst/pathfinding-java-implementation/README.md

-Implementation of A*, Depth First and Breadth First pathfinding algorithims in Java
+Implementation of A*, Depth First and Breadth First pathfinding algorithims using Java